costaivo/quotes-app-ai-powered-2026/docs/product/rfd/rfd-001-monorepo-base-project.md

   - Add .npmrc file and set saving of packages versions as exact.
 Apply any default setting which you feel are required
   - Add .nvmrc and mention the version of the nodeJS used
   - Add Dockerfiles for backend (`app/be/Dockerfile`) and frontend (`app/fe/Dockerfile`) as lightweight starters to support local development, CI builds, and containerized deployments; include explicit Node/OS versions and multi-stage build where appropriate. (owner: Ivo Costa)

+- Phase 3 — Minimal runtime endpoints and frontend stub (owner: Ivo Costa, duration: 1 day)
+  - Backend:
+    - Add a lightweight controller that exposes a GET `/version` endpoint returning the application's version.
+    - The controller must read the `version` value from `package.json` at runtime (do not hardcode the value).
+    - Ensure `app/be/` implementation adheres to the rules in `app/be/be-rules.mdc` (coding standards, dependency injection, configuration, logging, and testing guidance).
+    - Add a minimal `package.json` in `app/be/` with a `version` field so the endpoint can be validated.
+  - Frontend:
+    - Create a minimal runnable frontend in `app/fe/` that displays a heading "Quotes Application" and the description " Comming soon.....".
+    - Ensure `app/fe/` follows the rules in `app/fe/fe-rules.mdc` (tooling, linting, TypeScript/Vite defaults and accessibility basics).
+    - Provide instructions in `app/fe/README.md` to start the dev server and verify the stub page.

 # Dependencies